shaunc44/web_crawler_edgar/README.md

 ---

 ### Support
-If you have issues running the crawler please email Shaun at shauncox44@gmail.com
+If you have issues running the crawler please email me at shauncox44 at gmail dot com